1mihirpandya/pointTracker/PROPOSAL.md

 # Point Tracking

 The project will essentially be based on point of reference tracking.
-Using the computer's camera, the program will track a user defined point across the screen, allowing interesting analysis to be done and findings to be made.
+Using the computer's camera, the program will look for a specific color (bright blue) on the screen, and will draw on the screen based on the movement of the marker.

 ## Application Usage
 The OpenFrameworks application will use the computer's camera using `ofVideoGrabber`.
 The user will then choose a point on the screen to track.
 After initialization, the user may move the point around the screen while being tracked.